 Cacao nibs are the raw cacao bean chopped into pieces.
-There's no sugar or anything added - just pure cacao bean pieces from Peru.
+They have been lightly roasted, after a fermentation process.
+There's no sugar or anything added - just pure cacao bean pieces from Venezuela

 The fermentation process is quite interesting.
 The cacao's fruit has natural sugars to facilitate the process and highly attentive cultivators must constantly watch over the beans to make changes in the amount of shade etc. needed at all times.
 The beans are moved from wooden box to wooden box to allow an even fermentation throughout the batch of beans the whole process takes 5-6 days, which also adds to a richer flavour profile.